trans-travel/trans-travel/us/ks.md

-Intersex people who are "born with a medically verifiable diagnosis of 'disorder/differences in sex development'" should be considered disabled and provided accommodations under the Americans with Disabilities Act
+Intersex people who are "born with a medically verifiable diagnosis of 'disorder/differences in sex development'" should be considered disabled and provided accommodations under the Americans with Disabilities Act.

+The Attorney General has issued an opinion requiring state agencies to re-issue driver's licenses and birth certificates where they have been changed because a person is transgender.
+The re-issued licenses and certificates would indicate the sex assigned at birth.

 ## Medical Care